 Most plants establish stability with soil, but the roots of succulents become more stable and rigid when they are anchored on pebbles.
 Succulents grow naturally and healthily when they have pebbles to hold on to and also provide strength.

 3. They provide aesthetic value.

 Succulents look more enticing with the added beauty of the potting pebbles.
-However, be sure to pick pebbles in a colour that will compliment the colour of your succulents.
+However, be sure to pick pebbles in a color that will compliment the color of your succulents.
 Also, consider the size and shape of the potting pebbles with the plants to maximize the aesthetic effects.

 How to prepare potting pebbles

 See to it that the potting pebbles are clean before putting them in the pots.
 Soak them in water for a few hours to soften the soil and kill any elements that stick to the pebbles.
 It is important to do this if you reuse pebbles from another pot.
 Mix some liquid soap with the water, wash the pebbles thoroughly and rinse with clean water.

 Once the pebbles are cleaned, you can place them in the pot and pour them about an inch thick.
 This will help with the drainage system of the soil mix.
 If your pot has drainage holes, consider the size of the pebbles.
 You may need a mesh over the holes if the pebbles are smaller to prevent them from slipping through the holes.

 Fill the rest of the pot with a fast-draining soil mix and plant the succulents in the soil.
 Add another layer of pebbles around the succulents for that final touch.
 Make sure that the soil still has plenty of air so it can breathe and do not put in too many pebbles.

 Common brands of potting pebbles for succulents